Spring feels like a promise.

 Vitality to make nutrients available

-If one of these components is missing, the system goes out of balance – often unnoticed until plants begin to show symptoms.
+If one of these building blocks is missing, the system goes out of balance – often unnoticed until plants begin to show symptoms.

 Minerals as silent organizing forces